 Our Work - EPA's Office of Pollution Prevention and Toxics (OPPT) manages programs under the Toxic Substances Control Act (TSCA) (PDF) (106 pp., 263 KB, about PDF) (TSCA Summary) and the Pollution Prevention Act (PPA) of 1990 (PDF) (10 pp., 39 KB, about PDF) (PPA Summary).
 Under these laws, EPA evaluates new and existing chemicals and their risks, and finds ways to prevent or reduce pollution before it gets into the environment.
 We also manage a variety of environmental stewardship programs that encourage companies to reduce and prevent pollution.
 Read more basic information.

 January 15, 2015

-To ensure that perfluorinated chemicals that have been phased out do not re-enter the marketplace, without review EPA proposed a Significant New Use Rule under TSCA for Long-Chain Perfluoroalkyl Carboxylate (LCPFAC) (49 pp, 415 kb, About PDF).
+To ensure that perfluorinated chemicals that have been phased out do not re-enter the marketplace, without review EPA proposed a Significant New Use Rule under TSCA for Long-Chain Perfluoroalkyl Carboxylate (LCPFAC).
 Learn more about LCPFAC.
 Read the press release.

 In a related action, EPA released companies’ progress reports for 2013 and 2104 to meet phase-out goals of the 2010/2015 PFOA Stewardship Program.
 Read the 2014 report and summary tables, and the 2013 report and summary tables.